 While there is no doubt that a healthy amount of ambition can go a long way toward helping you become successful, it is also true that an unhealthy driving ambition can keep you from being truly successful in life.
 There are a great many situations in which driving ambition can hinder you from achieving your ultimate goals.

 One of the things to consider about driving ambition is that an unhealthy dose of ambition is considered to be one of the personality traits of narcissistic disorders.
 One study showed that driving ambition is one of the leading traits of a narcissist and can be an indicator of the personality disorder.

 People with an unhealthy driving ambition are more likely to put themselves above all others.
 They take the competition to new heights, taking pleasure in putting down the competition to further their ends.
 Studies have shown that many of the world's tyrants had a driving ambition that led them to inhumane acts.

-If you have this type of driving ambition, you will not have any lasting personal relationships.
+If you have this type of driving ambition, you are unlikely to have any lasting personal relationships.
 While you may be technically successful in your career path, you will be largely disliked and probably passed over for promotions because of it.
 Overall, when your ambition is this blinding, it will lead to loneliness and less successful endeavors.

 It is important to consider what success means to you.
-If your vision of success includes happiness, it is important that your driving ambition succeeds in career or life keeps you from achieving that happiness.
-Make sure that you are making time for the things that are truly important.
+If your vision of success includes happiness, make sure that you are making time for the things that are truly important.